HironTez/Chess/README.md

   - `castlingRookEndPosition` Position | undefined (exists if `type` is `Castling`) - final position of the castling rook
   - `newPieceType` Type | undefined (exists if `type` is `Promotion`) - the new piece type of the promoted pawn
   - `pieceId` string - id of the moved piece

+- MoveReturnT

+  > A wrapper around the `MoveT` that helps to handle successful and unsuccessful moves

+  - `success` boolean - whether the move succeeded
+  - ...`MoveT` - properties from `MoveT` (exist only if `success` is true)

 ## Limitations